djhmateer/djhmateer.github.io/_posts/2020-12-07-xprogressive web apps.md

 [https://web.dev/what-are-pwas/](https://web.dev/what-are-pwas/)

+[awesome-pwa](https://github.com/hemanth/awesome-pwa) - is a full list of examples and many other resources.

 ## A2HS - Add to Home Screen

 This is the biggest feature I want for my PWA, so lets dig into it and get the simplest possible thing working first.